hgeaydem/openshift-virt-labs/docs/workshop/content/cloning.md

 (...)
 ~~~

-Let's quickly verify that this is working as expected - you should be able to navigate directly to the IP address of your machine in your browser - recalling that in the example it's *192.168.47.7*:
+Let's quickly verify that this is working as expected - you should be able to navigate directly to the IP address of your machine in your proxy connected browser you prepared in the lab prep section above - recalling that in the example it's *192.168.47.7*:

-> **NOTE**: You need to be using the browser you configured for the bastion's squid for this to work.
+> **REMINDER:** You need to be using the browser you configured for the bastion's squid for this to work.

 <img src="img/centos7-clone-nginx2.png"/>

-> **NOTE**: These steps are important for both this lab and a future one; please ensure they complete correctly.

 Remember to logout of your running VM: